A Postage Problem: Alas Poor Indicia, I Knew You Well

 You want your mailing to get to donors quickly.
 And you want them to know how important you are to them, but alas, you have a budget.

 Most nonprofits, when they do mail at the nonprofit rate, choose to use the nonprofit stamp.
 This is a good, in-between option.

 You get the look and feel of a “real” stamp with the cost of an indicia*.
 BUT, as with all nonprofit mail, if it isn’t addressed perfectly, the carrier doesn’t have to deliver it, and the post office doesn’t have to return undeliverable mail to you.

-Many letter carriers will try to deliver anyway, and there are many, many times I get nonprofit mail returned to me, too (thanks you, USPS overachievers!).
+Many letter carriers will try to deliver anyway, and there are many, many times I get donation letters returned to me, too (thanks to you, USPS overachievers!).